UtopicUnicorns/artemis/README.md

 ## Linux_Commands
 _Commands in this category do not need special permissions_

-### Ask
-This command will pull an available question from AskUbuntu using their API.
-It is a garbage API though, so just use search.

-Example usage: `!ask [question]`

 ### Btw
 This command has a distribution list of 900+ entries.
 When this command is used, it will display a random distribution from the list in the classical `I am using Arch BTW` format.